Culture and History

 Like its students, Drexel's employees are also passionate, innovative people who work hard, have fun, and strive to make the University top of its class.

-To learn more about Drexel University and Drexel University College of Medicine's culture and history, take a look at the following materials:
+To learn more about Drexel University's culture and history, take a look at the following materials: